Guide General

 Conclusion

 The five Regional Internet Registries operate under distinct policies that significantly impact cost, operational complexity, and strategic flexibility.
-Key takeaways:
+Key takeaways for 2026:

-3. IPv6 incentives vary - AFRINIC offers the most generous IPv6 discounts, followed by other RIRs with varying levels of encouragement
+3. IPv6 incentives vary — AFRINIC offers the most generous IPv6 discounts; ARIN's 3X-Small IPv6 fee waiver runs through 31 December 2026.

 Understanding these differences allows you to: